msharma84/Technical_Concepts/Java.md

     upperStringList.forEach(System.out::println);
      ```

-- How do you sort a list of numbers using streams?
+- How do you sort a list of numbers using streams

     ```
     List<Integer> integerList = Arrays.asList(4,2,7,3,5,1);